Richard Fiedler (SS-Brigadeführer): SS career and the Second World War

-On 1 August 1939, Fiedler switched from the SA to the Schutzstaffel (SS) (membership number 337,769).
-He was given command of SS-Abschnitt (District) XVII, based in Münster, overseeing three SS-Standarten.
+On 1 August 1939, Fiedler switched from the SA to the Schutzstaffel (SS), receiving membership number 337,769.
+He was given command of SS-Abschnitt (district) XVII, based in Münster, overseeing three SS-Standarten.
 He remained in this post until 1 October 1940 when he was transferred to command of SS-Abschnitt XXXXIII, headquartered in Litzmannstadt (today, Łódź) in Reichsgau Wartheland, holding titular command there until 1 August 1944.
 There, he oversaw the three SS-Standarten 112, 113 and 114, based throughout the formerly Polish area in Litzmannstadt, Kalisch (today, Kalisz) and Leslau (today, Włocławek), respectively.

 The Litzmannstadt ghetto was the second-largest of the Nazi ghettos in German-occupied Europe after the Warsaw Ghetto, and held over 160,000 detainees.
 While stationed in Litzmannstadt, Fiedler was aware of the genocide being perpetrated against the Jews of the area, and advocated methods of expanding it.
 In a report to his superiors of 20 September 1941, he advocated eliminating all the smaller ghettos in Wartheland and consolidating the Jews in a few centrally located ones.
 He stated the contribution the Jews made to the German war effort as forced laborers was exaggerated, that they were "dispensable" and that others could be found to do this work.
 He concluded that the goal of making the area Judenfrei as rapidly as possible by their expulsion and murder should be attained at all costs.